-The civil works Manual provides relevant eligibility criteria and all the requirements.
-As a minimum the applicant must be registered as a community group or cooperative society by a relevant government institution .In addition the group must:-
+The civil works Manual provides relevant eligibility criteria and other requirements.
+As a minimum the applicant WUA/Community group/CBO must be registered as a community group or cooperative society by a relevant government institution .In addition the group must:-

 - i.
 Be an active group (with up to date registration) and have been in existence for minimum of 6 months since registration; - ii.
 Have a bank account with a Commercial Bank; - iii.
-Provide evidence of 1/3 (30% minimum) of the costs of the project as evidenced by such an amount in their bank account or access to credit lines, or a combination of labour/materials and cash; - iv.
-Be based at the Project Focal Development Area (FDA) listed above and proposal endorsed by Focal Development Area Committee (FDAC), relevant Water Resource Users Associations (WRUAs); - v.
+Provide evidence of (30% minimum) or 10%(depending on the category of proposal) of the costs of the project as evidenced by such an amount in their bank account or access to credit lines, or a combination of labour/materials and cash; - iv.
+Be based at the Project Focal Development Area (FDA) listed clause 3 and proposal endorsed by Focal Development Area Committee (FDAC) officials, relevant Water Resource Users Associations (WRUAs) officials; - v.
 Proposal has met all the legal/statutory requirement for implementation; - vi.
 Applied using the prescribed form.